School Board Policy 501 -

 While the school district and the school takes a firm “Zero Tolerance” position on the possession, use or distribution of weapons by students, such a position is not meant to interfere with instruction or the use of appropriate equipment and tools by students.
 Such equipment and tools, when properly possessed, used and stored, shall not be considered in violation of the rule against the possession, use or distribution of weapons by students.
 However, when authorized instructional and work equipment and tools are used in a potentially dangerous or threatening manner, such possession and use will be treated as the possession and use of a weapon.

 D. Firearms in School Parking Lots and Parking Facilities

 A school district may not prohibit the lawful carry or possession of firearms in a school parking lot or parking facility.
-For purposes of this policy, the “lawful” carry or possession of a firearm in a school parking lot or parking facility is specifically limited to nonstudent permit-holders authorized under Minn.
-Stat., Section 624.714, to carry a pistol in the interior of a vehicle or outside the motor vehicle for the purpose of directly placing a firearm in, or retrieving it from, the trunk or rear area of the vehicle.
+For purposes of this policy, the “lawful” carry or possession of a firearm in a school parking lot or parking facility is specifically limited to nonstudent permit-holders authorized under Minnesota Statutes Section 624.714 to carry a pistol in the interior of a vehicle or outside the motor vehicle for the purpose of directly placing a firearm in, or retrieving it from, the trunk or rear area of the vehicle.
 Any possession or carry of a firearm beyond the immediate vicinity of a permit-holder’s vehicle shall constitute a violation of this policy.

 V. Consequences For Student Weapon Possession/Use/Distribution

 A. The school district takes a position of “Zero Tolerance” in regard to the possession, use or distribution of weapons by students.
-Consequently, the minimum consequence for students possessing, using or distributing weapons without authorization or outside the Exceptions listed in Section IV above shall include:
+Consequently, the minimum consequence for students willfully possessing, using or distributing weapons without authorization or outside the Exceptions listed in Section IV above shall include: